-A goal for VIF was to make available high precision data types REAL*32 and COMPLEX*64, considering that most multi-precision applications require twenty up to sixty digits.
+A goal for VIF was to make available multiple precision data types REAL*32 and COMPLEX*64, considering that most multi-precision applications require twenty up to sixty digits.
 VIF is probably the only vintage Fortran implementation offering these types.

 real*32 x1mach